List of The Osbournes episodes: A Very Ozzy Christmas

 The Osbournes are packing their stuff at the Peninsula Hotel in New York, and Sharon tells Ozzy and Jack that one of their tour truck drivers had an accident the other day.
 He was getting a blow job from a hooker he had picked up, and was driving in the nude.
 Later they are on a tour bus driving around New York, and Sharon is informed that Michael, their security guard, had been arrested for robbing a house behind theirs.
 Ozzy immediately suspects that Michael may have stolen his jewelry.

 Ozzy embarks on his last promotional concert for his new album in New York.
 Back at the hotel, Ozzy is flabbergasted when he sees all the designer branded shopping bags Sharon has.
-Ozzy, Sharon and Jack return home, managing to get all the bags onto the plane.
+Ozzy, Sharon, and Jack return home, managing to get all the bags onto the plane.
 When Christmas finally arrives, presents are exchanged, and the Osbournes are paid a visit by Ozzy's son from his first marriage, techno DJ Louis Osbourne.

 For dinner, Ozzy repeats: "We did really great with that gravy!" and Sharon sighs: "We're gonna hear about this fucking gravy for the next year".
 Ozzy opens a champagne bottle, and almost breaks something when the cork flies across the room.
 Sharon starts talking about Christina Aguilera's album 'My Kind Of Christmas'.
 Jack flips Kelly the finger for no reason.
-Kelly pouts, gets up and leaves the dining room.
+Kelly pouts, gets up, and leaves the dining room.

-After the dinner, Jack's and Kelly's girl friends, come over for a visit and talk with the Osbournes in the sitting room.
+After the dinner, Jack's and Kelly's girlfriends visit and talk with the Osbournes in the sitting room.
 Jack gets a pocket knife from one of his friends for Christmas.
-He plans to go out with it, but Sharon and Ozzy warns if he goes out with an army-style haircut, a tee with 'Cocaine' on it and holding a pocket knife, he would get arrested by the police.
+He plans to go out with it, but Sharon and Ozzy warns that if he goes out with an army-style haircut, a tee with 'Cocaine' on it, and holding a pocket knife, he will get arrested by the police.

 The day after Christmas, Sharon and Kelly meet up with Michael, their security guard.
 Michael explains how he had never been in the house behind theirs and never took anything.